Near Real Time Alerting is available in the Ardexa cloud.

 Data is Absent alerts will fire when a source has not reported data to a specified table for a defined period of time.

-To edit an Alert, select the options button on the alert and then select
+To edit an Alert, select the pencil icon on the right side of the alert list.

 Make the required changes and click